Skip to main content

 Syntax

-This trigger transfers 1 USDC from the user's wallet to a specified recipient when a new document is created.
+This hook transfers USDC tokens from the user's wallet to a specified recipient when a new document is created.

 Plugins: Extending Functionality